erincatto/box2c/docs/dynamics.md

 ##### contact normal
 A contact normal is a unit vector that points from one shape to another.
-By convention, the normal points from fixtureA to fixtureB.
+By convention, the normal points from shapeA to shapeB.

 ##### contact separation
 Separation is the opposite of penetration.
 Separation is negative when